 The foundation’s bodies comprise the board and the managing director.

 The foundation is represented and its matters handled by a 13-person board that includes seven members selected by the City of Turku; two members selected by the Turku University’s students’ union; one member selected by Åbo Akademis Studentkår together with Studerandekåren Noviumin; and one member selected by the Turku University of Applied Sciences’ students’ union TUO.
-In addition, the executive committee appoints – from candidates nominated in tenant meetings held in compliance with the tenant cooperation model by the Turku Student Village Foundation – two (2) members.
+In addition, the board shall appoint – from candidates nominated in tenant meetings held in compliance with the foundation’s tenant cooperation model – two (2) members.

 The active duty period for the chairperson and vice-chairperson is three years.